gromacs/gromacs/docs/user-guide/mdp-options.rst

    .. mdp-value:: flat-bottom

+      At distances above :mdp:`pull-coord1-init` a harmonic potential is applied, otherwise no potential is applied.

+   .. mdp-value:: flat-bottom-high

-      At distances beyond :mdp:`pull-coord1-init` a harmonic potential is applied, otherwise no potential is applied.
+      At distances below :mdp:`pull-coord1-init` a harmonic potential is applied, otherwise no potential is applied.

 .. mdp:: pull-coord1-geometry